janeczku/calibre-web/readme.md

 *Username:* admin
 *Password:* admin123

+**Issues with Ubuntu:**
+Please note that running the above install command can fail on some versions of Ubuntu, saying `"can't combine user with prefix"`.
+This is a [known bug](https://github.com/pypa/pip/issues/3826) and can be remedied by using the command `pip install --system --target vendor -r requirements.txt` instead.

 ## Runtime Configuration Options

 The configuration can be changed as admin in the admin panel under "Configuration"